 eSports / Online Titles Size

-eSports / online games are generally quite small and light on the storage space.
-However, you also have very heavy games such as World of Warcraft or World Tanks that can eat up your storage space.
+eSports / online games are generally small and light on storage space.
+However, heavy games such as World of Warcraft or World Tanks can occupy your storage space.

 Game | Size (GB) |